 Disability and Accessibility Services is here to ensure that all students with disabilities can freely and actively participate in all facets of University life, to coordinate support services and programs that enable students with disabilities to reach their educational potential, and to increase the level of awareness among all members of the University so that students with disabilities are able to perform at a level limited only by their abilities, not their disabilities.

-St. Lawrence has a director and assistant director who serves as a facilitator and advocate for students with disabilities (learning, attentional, physical, or psychological).
+St. Lawrence has a director and two assistant director's who serves as a facilitator and advocate for students with disabilities (learning, attentional, physical, or psychological).
 Students who identify themselves as having a disability and provide documentation of the disability are assisted in finding the academic help or assistance they need.
 We will work with students to develop an Individual Educational Accommodation Plan (IEAP).
 This is similar to the IEP they may have had in high school, but our stress is on accommodation.
 Technology resources are available to eligible students.

 We refer students and advocate for them at several other on-campus-services: